adieuadieu/serverless-chrome/README.md

 **Breaking Changes coming up!**: Active development is happening in the [develop](https://github.com/adieuadieu/serverless-chrome/tree/develop) branch. v1.0 introduces a framework-agnostic package for running Chrome on AWS Lambda.
 Try the pre-release with `yarn add @serverless-chrome/lambda`.
 More info is available [here](https://github.com/adieuadieu/serverless-chrome/tree/develop/packages/lambda).
 There's also a Serverless-framework plugin [here](https://github.com/adieuadieu/serverless-chrome/tree/develop/packages/serverless-plugin).

+Please be sure to raise PRs against the _develop_ branch.

 ## Contents
 1. [What is it?](#what-is-it)